Graduate Short Term Exchange

 Access More InformationView details Hide details

-Students wishing to apply for a short exchange term abroad during the 2020-21 academic year should attend an Exchange Information Session or Webinar.
-Please refer to the Upcoming Events section for dates and times.
+Students wishing to apply for a short exchange term abroad during the Winter 2022, Summer 2022 or Fall 2022 terms, should attend an Exchange Information Webinar Session.
+Please refer to the Upcoming Events section for the date and time.

 Application ProcessView details Hide details